 Interior Highlights:

-- The Grand Staircase – A luxurious red-carpeted entrance lined with marble columns.
+- The Grand Staircase – An entrance with a red carpet, and marble columns.

-- The Main Auditorium – Can accommodate 1,261 guests, with opulent gold and red velvet decorations.
+- The Main Auditorium – decorated in gold and red velvet and can hold 1,261 guests.

-- The Ceiling Fresco – Painted by Károly Lotz, depicting the gods of Olympus.
+- The Ceiling Fresco – that features the gods of Olympus was painted by Károly Lotz.

-- The Royal Box – Originally designed for Emperor Franz Joseph, it remains the most prestigious seat in the house.
+- The Royal Box – Initially created for Emperor Franz Joseph, it is still the most prestigious seat in the house.

 The Acoustics and Musical Excellence of the Opera House